Ngā pukapuka hei ahuru mōwai

 A tree comes from one seed but bears many fruit.

-This book offers rich opportunities for learning across the curriculum for schools and early learning services.
 It most strongly connects to the Te Whāriki principles of Ngā hononga│Relationships, Whakamana│Empowerment and Kotahitanga│Holistic development, and the strands of Mana atua│Wellbeing and Mana whenua│Belonging.

 Arohanui is a dual language picture book in English and te reo Māori.
 It is aligned with Te Whāriki and allows for rich curriculum experiences.